zrrho4/ThirdYearProject/README.md

 # ThirdYearProject
-Repository for all analysis done on for the Third Year Project, containing only the scripts, no dataset.
+Repository for all analysis done on for the Third Year Project, containing only the scripts, no dataset is included due to confidentiality reasons.
+All code files are placed in the Final Codes Folder.

 Code files:
 * Cleaned Code Final: Code reproduced from previous year to get a complete dataset.
 Author: Angeliki Liaska